France · · 17 min read

 As a university city with close to 12,000 university students living on and off-campus, Pau has a lively, energetic feel about it.
 With an excellent range of shops and stores, you’ll enjoy your shopping trips.

 The city caters exceptionally well for kids and teenagers, especially those who love sports.
 There’s also a full range of winter sports right on your doorstep.
-The town boasts an excellent sports complex where you can indulge in a huge range of sporting activities.
+The town boasts an excellent sports complex where you can indulge in various sporting activities.
 This includes fencing and Greek wrestling if you fancy trying something a little different.

 Schools and employment prospects are far less important if you are heading toward retirement.